zvictor/docs-3/source/apollo-client/pagination.md

 - must return an updated query result that incorporates `fetchMoreResult`
 - must avoid mutating the arguments, such that previous query result, and prefer cloning
 - should have no side effects

+<h3 id="merge-function-options">Options passed to the merge function</h3>

+Merge function `updateQuery` takes two arguments: previous result of the query from store and options.
+Here is a list of options:

+- `fetchMoreResult` - result of the `fetchMore` query
+- `queryVariables` - variables used on the original query